How to Compost at Red Wiggler

 - Toss your compostable materials in the bin.
 See below for the YES and NO list of what to compost.

-- Bring your full compost bucket with you the following week, set it in front of the barn and retrieve a clean bucket and lid.
+- Bring your full compost bucket with you the following week, set it inside the wood and wire hutch, and retrieve a clean bucket and lid.

 - That’s it!
 We take care of the rest!

 Raw and cooked vegetable & fruit scraps, nuts, grains, leaves, grass cuttings, dead flower arrangements, egg shells, newspaper, coffee filters, coffee grounds, citrus rinds

 Meat, bones, plastic, fruit stickers, rubber bands, printer paper, paper towels, pet food & waste, twisty ties, cooked or raw eggs.

 How long can I wait before bringing back my compost?

 To avoid an overly smelly bin, it’s good to bring your compost either weekly (especially at the height of the summer) or every other week.
 However, we’ll take it no matter what!

 What can I do to make it less smelly and soupy?

 While your compostables are in the bin, they are essentially rotting (a stinky process).
 They will not begin to really decompose (a relatively un-stinky process) until they get to the compost pile where they will have the help of the elements and decomposers.
 That means, bringing your compost weekly will REALLY help.
 Also, lining the bottom of the bin with a section of the newspaper or dry leaves, can help neutralize the odors.

 Coffee grounds are one of the best things for compost but also tends to make your bin smellier.
 Keep your old coffee grounds in a different container until the last minute when you are ready to bring your bin back to the farm